berkansivri/VsCode-njsproj/README.md

 ## Features

 **Focus on your work, this is a silent extension.**<br/><br/>
-There is **no need** configuration or manually adding files to .njsproj with context menu.
 This extension works like Visual Studio itself.
+There is **no need** configuration or manually adding files to .njsproj with context menu or confirm box.
 Automaticly keeps your .njsproj files sync while you are adding or removing files/folders from your project.

-Also supports for copying multiple files from another project or multiple deletion in your project.
+* Supports multiple projects that contain njsproj files in the workspace
+* Supports drag and drop multiple files/folders from another place
+* Supports nested folders deletion or move

 ## License